Graham Platner: U.S. Senate campaign

 Senator Bernie Sanders endorsed Platner on August 30, ahead of a Fighting Oligarchy tour appearance in Portland with Platner and Maine gubernatorial candidate Troy Jackson.
-The event had originally been scheduled to be held in an auditorium but had to be moved to a much larger arena due to high public interest.
-Other endorsements include Ken Casey, frontman for the Celtic punk band Dropkick Murphys, who endorsed Platner after inviting him onstage at a music festival in Boston.
-Platner is also endorsed by several labor unions: the International Federation of Professional and Technical Engineers, Maine State Nurses Association, and United Auto Workers.
+The event was originally scheduled to be held in an auditorium but had to be moved to a much larger arena due to high public interest.
+Platner was also endorsed by Senators Ruben Gallego, Martin Heinrich, and Elizabeth Warren; and Representative Ro Khanna.
+He was also endorsed by the International Federation of Professional and Technical Engineers, Maine State Nurses Association, and United Auto Workers.

 Platner's campaign reported that more than 800 people attended his first town hall meeting in Ellsworth, and that As of by September 2025 over 6,000 volunteers had joined since his August candidacy announcement.
-Platner has said the volunteer network will also canvass against Maine's Question 1, a ballot measure to restrict absentee voting and require photo identification.
+Platner's volunteer network canvassed against Maine's Question 1, a 2025 ballot measure to restrict absentee voting and require photo identification that was defeated.

-In late October and early November 2025, several high-level staffers departed Platner's campaign.
-On October 17, 2025, Platner's political director Genevieve McDonald resigned from his campaign.
+In late October and early November 2025, several high-level staffers left Platner's campaign during a period that coincided with media reporting on his past controversial Reddit posts.
+On October 17, Platner's political director, Genevieve McDonald, resigned.
 Platner offered her $15,000 in severance pay if she signed an NDA, but she refused the offer.
-On October 27, Platner's campaign manager Kevin Brown resigned, citing family reasons.
-On October 31, Platner's campaign finance director Ronald Holmes resigned.
-Also on October 31, Platner filed paperwork with the Federal Election Commission indicating that Victoria Perrone was no longer his treasurer, and Ben Martelo would take her place.
+On October 27, Platner's campaign manager, Kevin Brown, resigned, citing family reasons.
+On October 31, Platner's campaign finance director, Ronald Holmes, resigned.
+Also on October 31, Platner filed paperwork with the Federal Election Commission indicating that Victoria Perrone was no longer his treasurer and Ben Martelo would take her place.
+On November 7, Platner hired Ben Chin as his new campaign manager.
+Chin is the deputy director of the Maine People's Alliance, a progressive advocacy organization.

-On November 7, 2025, Platner hired Ben Chin as his new campaign manager.
-Chin is the deputy director of the Maine People's Alliance, a progressive advocacy organization in Maine.
+Politico wrote that Platner "embodies a quarter-century of raw American frustration", and The Washington Post described his candidacy as one of several "rugged guy" campaigns in 2026, along with Dan Osborn's Senate campaign in Nebraska and Nathan Sage's in Iowa.
+By March 2026, Platner had a significant polling lead and fundraising advantage over his primary opponent, Maine governor Janet Mills.
+Mills suspended her campaign on April 30.
+With Mills having suspended her campaign and no major opposition remaining, Platner won the June Democratic primary with 72% of the vote.
+His vote count set a record for a Maine Democratic primary for US Senate, exceeding Sara Gideon's in 2020 by over 40,000 votes.